TheLurkingDev/unity-best-practices/README.md

 **Details**

-Here is a complete overview of **Design Patterns** and related topics for Unity.
+Here is a complete overview of **Best Practices** and related topics for Unity.

 The repo is complete with code samples.